 Roasted Turkey Legs and Thighs Recipe

 Mastering the art of roasting a turkey is one every family in North America grapples with each Thanksgiving.
 The week before Thanksgiving, online searches sky rocket with queries like "how to not over cook a turkey," "why does my turkey always turn out dry," and "how to not undercook a turkey."
 With such a big bird and an important meal resting on it turning out perfect, cooking a turkey a high-stakes culinary challenge that can leave even experienced cooks feeling the heat.

 Chef Ted recommends breaking down the bird and cooking legs and thighs separate to the breast.
 Why?
-Cooking a breast the same as legs and thighs is difficult to cook the entire turkey properly.
-Something will be overdone, something else can be underdone.
-So, make it easy for yourself and break down the bird to cook each with the best method in mind.
+Cooking a turkey breast with the same method as turkey legs and thighs is difficult.
+Since each cut of meat is fundamentally different (turkey breast is lean, whereas turkey legs and thighs are fattier), it's difficult to cook the entire turkey properly.
+One part will likely be overdone, while another part can be underdone.
+So, make it easy for yourself this holiday and break down the bird to cook each with the best method in mind.

+Roasted Turkey Legs and Thighs Recipe